torvalds/linux/Documentation/driver-api/driver-model/driver.rst

   int driver_register(struct device_driver *drv);

 The driver registers the structure on startup.
-For drivers that have no bus-specific fields (i.e. don't have a bus-specific driver structure), they would use driver_register and pass a pointer to their struct device_driver object.
+For drivers that have yes bus-specific fields (i.e. don't have a bus-specific driver structure), they would use driver_register and pass a pointer to their struct device_driver object.